 Their payments would be different if they were on plans where the payments were based on the amount of debt, such as the standard, extended or graduated plan.
 The one who owes $300,000 would have payments virtually twice as large the one who owes $150,000.

-That’s not the case if they’re both on an income-driven plan like Pay As You Earn (PAYE).
+That’s not the case if they’re both on an income-driven plan like Revised Pay As You Earn (REPAYE).
 The amount of debt is irrelevant when calculating the payments.
 The monthly payment is based on their income.
-In the example of the two borrowers with different amounts of debt, they would have the same exact monthly payment if they were on PAYE.
+In the example of the two borrowers with different amounts of debt, they would have the same exact monthly payment if they were on REPAYE.

-Here at Student Loan Planner, we’ve done over 2,300 consults and advised on over $600,000,000 of student debt.
+But MBA student loan debt repayment on federal student loans is a little bit trickier due to the repayment options available to pay off MBA debt.
+Here at Student Loan Planner®, we’ve done over 5,000 consults and advised on over $1,3 billion of student debt.
 Our experience shows there are two optimal ways to pay off student loans:

 Let’s take a look at a couple of different scenarios — one where the person owes more than twice their income and another where they owe less than 1.5 times their income.